SLNS Samudravijaya

 USCGC Decisive (WMEC-629) was a United States Coast Guard medium endurance cutter.
-Decisives keel was laid on 12 May 1967, at the Coast Guard Yard in Baltimore, Maryland.
+Decisives keel was laid on 12 May 1967, at the United States Coast Guard Yard in Baltimore, Maryland.
 Decisive was launched 14 December 1967, and commissioned 23 August 1968.
 Following its commissioning in 1968, the ship was homeported in New Castle, New Hampshire.
 The cutter moved homeports several times during its tenure, including St. Petersburg, Florida and Pascagoula, Mississippi before its final assignment to Pensacola, Florida.
 It was decommissioned on 2 March 2023.

-As of 2024 it is undergoing modernisation to be transferred to the Sri Lanka Navy.
+In early 2024, preliminary discussions began between U.S. and Sri Lanka officials concerning the modernization and later transfer of Decisive to the Sri Lanka Navy.
+It was formally handed over to Sri Lanka at a ceremony in Baltimore on 2 December 2025.
+The ship's Sri Lanka Navy pennant number is P628.
+It joined three other former U. S. Coast Guard cutters in the Sri Lanka Navy: SLNS Samudura (P261), SLNS Gajabahu (P626), and SLNS Vijayabahu (P627).
+Samudravijaya was formally commissioned into the Sri Lanka Navy on 4 June 2026.